IshanKashyap01/Git/collaborating with Git-part I/Cloning.md

   3. Finally, it uses the ```git switch``` command to switch to the same branch that was checked out in the original

+- You can also give a name alongside the repo link if you want the repo to have a different name in your machine

+- Alternatively, you can just rename the folder after cloning

+- This is especially handy when you already have a directory with the same name

 ## Properties of a Clone